-Jun 19 2010 - Prayer and fasting (Acts 13:1-3)
+Jun 19 2013 - Acts 12:24-13:15 – Prayer and fasting

 We read that it was while the leadership team were worshipping the Lord and fasting that the Holy Spirit instructed them to set aside Barnabas and Saul for the work to which the Lord was calling them.
 (Before the chapter is out, Saul has become Paul and has taken the lead in the new team; henceforth it's Paul and Barnabas.)
 Having received this message we read that the leadership team devoted themselves to prayer and fasting before commissioning the missionaries with the laying on of hands.
-The remainder of the book of Acts will be devoted to the missionary activity of God.
+The remainder of the book of Acts will be devoted to the missionary activity of Paul.

 Now I like my food.
 More than that, I enjoy it with thankfulness, receiving it as a gift from God.
 I have to confess to finding such references to fasting uncomfortable (in the strict meaning of the term).
 Could it be that in the complacent – though thankful – enjoyment of our comforts we are missing out on some of the ministry and blessings which the Lord has for those who love him more than their necessary food?
 I find this food for thought.

 As Paul begins his ‘first missionary journey’, accompanied by Barnabas and John Mark, we read that they were “sent on their way by the Holy Spirit”.
 The Spirit is the driving force behind the spread of the gospel.
 And it was Spirit who empowered Paul’s ministry.
 In Paphos, on the island of Cyprus, the Roman proconsul, Sergius Paulus summoned Paul, wishing to hear the message that Paul was preaching.
 But a Jewish sorcerer named Elymas tried to dissuade the proconsul from believing Paul’s message.